Accelerating Materials-Space Exploration for Thermal Insulators by Mapping Materials Properties via Artificial Intelligence: Results

-In practice, we model the $\log\left(\kappaRT\right)$ instead of $\kappaRT$ itself to better handle the wide range of possible thermal conductivities.
-The correlation plot in Figure~\ref{fig:sisso_training}(a) illustrates the performance of the identified SISSO model when the entire dataset is used (see Section~\ref{subsec:methods_sisso} for more details).
-The resulting expression is characterized by $f_0$ and $f_1$
+In practice, we model the $\log\left(\kappa_\mathrm{L}\left(\mathrm{300~K}\right)\right)$ instead of $\kappa_\mathrm{L}\left(\mathrm{300~K}\right)$ itself to better handle the wide range of possible thermal conductivities.
+The parity plot in Figure~\ref{fig:sisso_training}(a) illustrates the performance of the identified SISSO model when the entire dataset is used (see Section~\ref{subsec:methods_sisso} for more details).
+The resulting expression is characterized by $d_1$ and $d_2$

-where $c_0=6.327$, $a_0=-8.219\times 10^4$, and $a_1=-1.704$ are constants found by least-square regression and all variables are defined in Table~\ref{tab:Primary Features}.
-We find that this model has a training root-mean squared error (RMSE) of 0.14, with an $R^2$ of 0.98 for $\log \left(\kappaRTp\right)$.
-To better understand how these error terms translate to $\kappaRT$, we also use the average factor difference (AFD)
+where $a_0=6.327$, $a_1=-8.219\times 10^4$, and $a_2=-1.704$ are constants found by least-square regression and all variables are defined in Table~\ref{tab:Primary Features}.
+We find that this model has a training root-mean squared error (RMSE) of 0.14, with an $R^2$ of 0.98 for $\log \left(\kappa^\mathrm{SISSO}\left(\mathrm{300~K}\right)\right)$.
+To better understand how these error terms translate to $\kappa_\mathrm{L}\left(\mathrm{300~K}\right)$, we also use the average factor difference (AFD)

 where $n$ is the number of training samples.
-Here, we find an AFD of 1.30 that is on par if not superior to the models previously found by other methods (e.g. 1.38 for a Gaussian Process Regression model~\cite{Chen2019b} and 1.48 for a semi-empirical Debye-Callaway Model~\cite{Miller2017a}).
-However, differences in the training sets and cross-validation scheme prevent a fair comparison of these studies.
+Here, we find an AFD of 1.30 that is on par if not smaller than models previously found by other methods (e.g. $1.36 \pm 0.03$ for a Gaussian Process Regression model~\cite{Chen2019b} and 1.48 for a semi-empirical Debye-Callaway Model~\cite{Miller2017a}).
+However, differences in the training sets and cross-validation scheme prevent a fair comparison of these studies for the prediction error.
+To see a complete representation of the training error for all models refer to ~\ref{sec:si_parity_comp}.